-Resource Name Resource Type Description WseeBufferedRequestE rrorQueue_server_des ignator JMS queue Specifies the error queue used for WseeBufferedRequestQueue for buffered requests that cannot be processed within the maximum number of retries.
-A separate queue is configured on each Managed Server, as specified by server_name.
+Resource Name Resource Type Description ReliableWseeJaxwsSAFAg ent_server_name SAF service agent Provides highly available JMS message production.
+A separate SAF agent is configured on each Managed Server, as specified by server_name .
+The SAF agent uses WseeFileStore_server_name as the file store.
+In a single server domain, the SAF agent is named ReliableWseeJaxwsSAFAgent.
+When configuring the SAF agent, Oracle recommends that you set realistic quotas on each JMS server.
+For more information, see Tuning WebLogic JMS in Tuning Performance of Oracle WebLogic Server .
+To configure SAF service agents, see Understanding the Store-and-Forward Service in Administering the Store-and-Forward Service for Oracle WebLogic Server.
+WseeBufferedRequestQue ue_server_designator JMS queue Specifies the queue used for buffered requests.
+A separate queue is configured on each Managed Server, as specified by server_name .
+In a single server domain, the queue is named WseeBufferedRequestQueue.
+In a clustered domain, each JMS queue is prefixed by dist To configure the queues manually, see Configure queues in Oracle WebLogic Server Administration Console Online Help.
+WseeBufferedRequestErr orQueue_server_designa tor JMS queue Specifies the error queue used for WseeBufferedRequestQueue for buffered requests that cannot be processed within the maximum number of retries.
+A separate queue is configured on each Managed Server, as specified by server name.
 In a single server domain, the queue is named WseeBufferedRequestErrorQueue.
-In a clustered domain, each JMS queue is prefixed by dist To configure the queues manually, see "Configure queues" in Oracle WebLogic Server Administration Console Online Help .
-WseeBufferedResponse Queue_server_designa tor JMS queue Specifies the queue used for buffered responses.
+In a clustered domain, each JMS queue is prefixed by dist To configure the queues manually, see Configure queues in Oracle WebLogic Server Administration Console Online Help.
+WseeBufferedResponseQu eue_server_designator JMS queue Specifies the queue used for buffered responses.
 A separate queue is configured on each Managed Server, as specified by server_designator .
 In a single server domain, the queue is named WseeBufferedResponseQueue.
-In a clustered domain, each JMS queue is prefixed by dist To configure the queues manually, see "Configure queues" in Oracle WebLogic Server Administration Console Online Help .
-WseeBufferedResponse ErrorQueue_server_de signator JMS queue Specifies the error queue used for WseeBufferedResponseQueue for buffered responses that cannot be delivered within the maximum number of retries.
-A separate queue is configured on each Managed Server, as specified by server_designator.
-In a single server domain, the queue is named WseeBufferedResponseErrorQueue.
-In a clustered domain, each JMS queue is prefixed by dist To configure the queues manually, see "Configure queues" in Oracle WebLogic Server Administration Console Online Help .
-WseeStore Logical store Defines the logical store.
-A separate logical store is configured on each Managed Server targeted by WseeJaxwsJmsModule.
-The logical store points to the WseeBufferedRequestQueue queue for its configuration and file store.
-To configure the logical store manually, see Configuring the Logical Store.
+In a clustered domain, each JMS queue is prefixed by dist.
+To configure the queues manually, see Configure queues in Oracle WebLogic Server Administration Console Online Help.